Kilonova and progenitor properties of merger-driven gamma-ray bursts

 \section{Analysis of electromagnetic counterparts}

-Characterizing the thermal KN emission as an extra component buried within the non-thermal GRB optical/NIR observations is challenging, because both emissions are temporally overlapped.
-Consequently, in the presence of a KN, any effective modeling requires an approach which simultaneously accounts for both the thermal and non-thermal contributions to the multi-wavelength observations.
+Characterizing the thermal KN emission as an extra component buried within the nonthermal GRB optical/NIR observations is challenging, because both types of emissions are temporally overlapped.
+Consequently, in the presence of a KN, any effective modeling requires an approach that would simultaneously account for both the thermal and nonthermal contributions to the multiwavelength observations.

-In our analysis, we performed a simultaneous inference of afterglow and KN, using \texttt{NMMA} framework, version: 0.2.0 \citep{Dietrich2020Sci,Almualla2021arXiv211215470A,Pang2021ApJ,Pang2023NatCo}. \texttt{NMMA} is trained via a neural network on theoretical KN models and incorporates Bayesian inference.
-Wherein, we can test and account for the high-dimensionality of the combined KN and afterglow parameter space.
+In our analysis, we performed a simultaneous inference of afterglow and KN, using the \texttt{NMMA} framework, version 0.2.0 \citep{Dietrich2020Sci,Almualla2021arXiv211215470A,Pang2021ApJ,Pang2023NatCo}. \texttt{NMMA} is trained via a neural network on theoretical KN models and incorporates Bayesian inference.
+Thus, it allows us to test and account for the high-dimensionality of the combined KN and afterglow parameter space.